- Home

 Program Highlights

-Work with an association of indigenous cacao farmers who produce chocolate for national and international distribution.
+Work with an association of indigenous farmers who produce chocolate or other products for national and international distribution.

-Live with one of the farmers or a local farmer who produces cacao in a rural community and support them with planting and harvesting, depending on the season.
+Live with a local farmer in a rural community and support them with planting, maintenance and harvesting in their organic agroforestry farm.

-Learn about social impact marketing, sustainability, Fair Trade and organic certifications, agroforestry, and the production of chocolate from cacao plant to final product.
+Learn about social impact marketing, sustainable practices, and Fair Trade and organic certifications.

-Contribute to market research about new local products and how to introduce them into bigger markets [e.g. guayusa leaf tea and vanilla].
+Contribute to market research about new local products and how to introduce them into bigger markets (e.g. guayusa leaf tea, macambo, or vanilla).

 Quick Details